Rusty Wallace: Blue Max Racing

 In 1986, Wallace switched teams to the No. 27 Alugard-sponsored Pontiac for Raymond Beadle's Blue Max Racing team.
 His first win came at Bristol Motor Speedway on April 6, 1986.
 He also won at Martinsville on September 21.
-He finished the year with two wins, four Top 5s, and 16 Top 10s in 29 races.
-He finished sixth in the points, making this his first Top 10 finish in the standings.
-In 1987, Wallace gained sponsorship from Kodiak tobacco, establishing the No. 27 Kodiak-sponsored Pontiac livery his early career is most remembered for.
+He finished the year with two wins, four top-fives, and sixteen top-tens in 29 races.
+He finished sixth in the points, making this his first top-ten finish in the standings.
+In 1987, Wallace gained sponsorship from Kodiak tobacco, establishing the No. 27 Kodiak Pontiac livery his early career is most remembered for.
 He scored victories at Watkins Glen and Riverside, as well as his first series pole at Michigan in June.
-These results were backed up with nine Top 5s and 16 Top 10s in 29 races.
+These results were backed up with nine top-fives and sixteen top-tens in 29 races.
 He finished fifth in the final points standings.

 During a practice session at Bristol on August 27, 1988, Wallace's car lost control and slammed on the turn 4 wall before barrel rolling five times on the straightaway.
-It took rescue officials - including Dr. Jerry Punch - 15 minutes to extract him from the wrecked car.
+It took rescue officials - including Jerry Punch - 15 minutes to extract him from the wrecked car.
 According to Wallace, he nearly choked to death from a ham sandwich he ate before practice.
 Despite this near-death experience, Wallace developed his career further in 1988, scoring six victories (including four of the final five races of the year).
 His wins were at Michigan, Charlotte, North Wilkesboro, Rockingham, the final race ever run at Riverside, and the season finale at Atlanta.
-With these six wins as well as 19 Top 5s and four further Top 10s, he finished second to Bill Elliott by 24 points.
+With these six wins as well as nineteen top-fives and four further top-tens, he finished second to Bill Elliott by 24 points.

-In 1989, Wallace won the NASCAR Winston Cup Championship with crew chief Barry Dodson, by finishing 15th at the Atlanta Journal 500 at Atlanta to beat out close friend and fierce rival Dale Earnhardt (the race winner) by 12 points.
+In 1989, Wallace won the NASCAR Winston Cup Championship with crew chief Barry Dodson, by finishing fifteenth at the Atlanta Journal 500 at Atlanta to beat out close friend and fierce rival Dale Earnhardt (the race winner) by twelve points.
 Wallace also won The Winston in a controversial fashion, by spinning out Darrell Waltrip on the last lap.

 In 1990, Raymond Beadle switched sponsors, to Miller Genuine Draft.
 The four-year sponsorship deal was tied specifically to Wallace, meaning it went to whichever team Wallace went.
 The 1989 championship year was reportedly marked with acrimony between him and Beadle.
 However, Wallace was stuck with the team for 1990 due to his contract.
 Rusty won 18 races for Beadle.